yangshun/tech-interview-handbook/contents/choosing-between-companies.md

 title: Choosing between companies
 ---

-After pass the interviews and if have received multiple offers, congratulations on the feat!
-Now you're faced with yet another problem (albeit a good one!) of choosing between companies.
+If you have passed the interviews and received multiple offers, congratulations on the feat!
+Now you are faced with yet another problem (albeit a good one!) of choosing between companies.
 Here we will provide some insights into the factors you should be considering when deciding on the company to join.
-Everyone is different and certain factors matter more/less to others, so only you can decide what is best for you.
+Every individual is different and certain factors matter more/less to others, so only you can decide what is best for you.

 Do your due diligence by researching on the companies before deciding!